 Getting those creative juices flowing Have you ever decided to try coding a new project and suddenly realize you’re not sure where to start?
 You get pumped, grab some coffee, pop open that code editor and … crickets, nothing, nada!
 This is especially true when you are first learning to code or getting started with a new language.
 You read some intro to “whatever” blogs, follow along with some tutorials, but when it comes down to trying to code your first real “thing”, it is like a wave of writers block swoops in and steals your mojo.

 I spent many years in the workforce before I finally changed careers to get into programing / development.
-Let’s see, over 12 years I was in retail sales, retail management, property management, financial services, 1031 exchange securities investment, commercial real estate leasing and management, construction project management… I really explored a lot of different fields and work environments.
+Let’s see, over 12 years I was in: retail sales retail management property management financial services 1031 exchange securities investment commercial real estate leasing and management construction project management … I really explored a lot of different fields and work environments.
 I have worked in different regions of the country.
-I have been in companies of every size from start up to global conglomerate.

 Women are under-represented in tech.
 The number of women software developers, coders, programmers, etc. is really low compared to the workforce as a whole.
 We all know this.
 We all have heard this, but the question is why?
 Why are there not more women going into coding and development?
 I have a theory on this.
 You might think it is crap but whatever.
 I think a lot of women get scared off or talk themselves out of it.